-Republicans Had To Interrupt Trump After He Agreed To A Democrat's Proposal On DACA
+Trump Accidentally Agreed To Support A "Clean DACA Bill" Before Republicans Stopped Him

 As a chorus of Republicans began to interrupt, House Majority Leader Rep. Kevin McCarthy tried to draw Trump's attention to just what he had just agreed to.

-"Mr. President you need to be clear, though," McCarthy said.
+"Mr. President, you need to be clear, though," McCarthy said.
 "I think what Sen. Feinstein is asking here, when we talk about just DACA, we don't want to be back here two years later.
 You have to have [border] security [in the bill], as the secretary would tell you."

-"But I think that's what she's saying," Trump replied to a chorus of "no"s from the Republicans in the room.
+"But I think that's what she's saying," Trump replied to a chorus of noes from the Republicans in the room.

 Other conservatives then repeated their demands not to tackle DACA without border security measures and ending so-called chain migration.